Maritime Transport Act 1994

 "Talking to experts before deciding on oil pollution fees"

-When the Authority is thinking about oil pollution levies, they have to talk to the Oil Pollution Advisory Committee first.
-The Authority wants to advise the Minister about whether to impose oil pollution levies and how much they should be.
-You need to know that the Authority gets input from the Oil Pollution Advisory Committee before giving their advice to the Minister.
+When the Authority thinks about oil pollution levies, they talk to the Oil Pollution Advisory Committee first.
+They do this before giving advice to the Minister about whether to impose levies and how much they should be.
+You can think of the Authority as a group that helps make decisions about maritime transport in New Zealand.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.